owlbarn/tutorial/book/algodiff/README.md

 $$\nabla^2~f=trace(H_f)= \sum_{i=1}^{n}\frac{\partial^2f}{\partial~x_i^2}.$$

-The Laplacian occurs in differential equations that describe many physical phenomena, such as electric and gravitational potentials, the diffusion equation for heat and fluid flow, wave propagation, and quantum mechanics, etc.
-The Laplacian represents the flux density of the gradient flow of a function.
-For example, the net rate at which a chemical dissolved in a fluid moves toward or away from some point is proportional to the Laplacian of the chemical concentration at that point; expressed symbolically, the resulting equation is the diffusion equation.
-For these reasons, it is extensively used in the sciences for modelling all kinds of physical phenomena.
+In Physics, the Laplacian can represent the flux density of the gradient flow of a function, e.g. the moving rate of a chemical in a fluid.
-(TODO: COPY ALERT)
+Therefore, differential equations that contains Laplacian are frequently used in many fields to describe physical systems, such as the gravitational potentials, the fluid flow, wave propagation, and electric field, etc.

 ### Other APIs

 Besides, there are also many helper functions, such as `jacobianv` for calculating jacobian vector product; `diff'` for calculating both `f x` and `diff f x`, and etc.
 They will come handy in certain cases for the programmers.
-Besides the functions we have already introduced, the complete list of APIs can be found in the tabl ebelow.
+Besides the functions we have already introduced, the complete list of APIs can be found in the table below.

 | API name  | Explanation  |
 | :------------- |:-----------------------------------------|